staranco/HTML-CSS-avanzado/_posts/2017-08-31-diseno-responsive.markdown

 So now, all of your relative rem units will be relative to a fluid unit so this means, I won't need to use the media query declaration anymore.
 The font size will now scale up or down based on the size of the viewport rather than specific breakpoints.
 I can still use media queries for a specific overrides.
 I can use a pixel value to override the relative value, since pixel is always fixed.
 So let's say for example, I always want my foot note to be 16 pixels.

 By adding it here, it won't be effected by the other relative or fluid units.
 Using viewport units alone comes with some drawbacks.
 You don't get precise control over the sizes like you do with other units.
-Check out this article on Smashing Magazine for more details about using viewport units as well as more advanced features like the calc expression to create min and max font sizes to control the rate of the scale of your viewport units.
+Check out this article on Smashing Magazine for more details about using viewport units as well as more advanced features like the calc expression to create min and max font sizes to control the rate of the scale of your viewport units.-->